blue-yonder/mesos-threshold-oversubscription/README.md

 ------------

 This project uses CMake.
 Build requires Mesos development headers and a compatible version of GCC.
-The Vagrant file in this repository creates a proper build environment for Debian Wheezy.
+The Vagrant file in this repository creates a proper build environment for Debian Jessie.

-Build and installation follow the usual CMake tripplet where on Debian Wheezy a compatible compiler must be selected:
+Build and installation follow the usual CMake tripplet.
+You can use the CXX and CC environment variable to ensure that a compatible compiler is selected.

-    export CXX=g++-5
-    export CC=gcc-5
     mkdir -p build
     cd build
     cmake ..